ngscheurich/loverboy-mfiles/README.md

-# 🏹 Loverboy Metafiles
+# 🏹 Löverboy Metafiles

-This repository contains files describing the libraries available for use with [Loverboy](https://github.com/ngscheurich/loverboy).
+This repository contains files describing the libraries available for use with [Löverboy](https://github.com/ngscheurich/loverboy).

 ## Table of contents